 The basics of Classical mythology: Provides a fun foundation for mythological references likely to be encountered in literature and art.
 Bookwork and creative

 assignments make this an excellent introduction to coursework for middle school and a solid elective for high schoolers.
 Semesters not prerequisite.
 Ages 13 and older.
 Wednesdays 2:15 PM ET

 Muse Literature in Translation Series - (2 semesters)

-Classical Mythology Series - (2 semesters- Alpha and Beta)
+Advanced Classical Lit. - (2 semesters- Myth and Epic)

 The Classical Bard: Shakespeare's Greeks & Romans (1 semester--spring)

 Recommended ages: 16 - 18+.
 Here's your chance to read some of the best pieces by Shakespeare while developing a number of important composition and analysis skills.
 The Bard of Avon loved Classical themes almost as much as we do.
 Get ready to visit some of his very best pieces in this one semester course.
 We will cover Shakespeare’s Roman plays (Julius Caesar, Antony and Cleopatra, & Coriolanus) plus A Midsummer Night’s Dream set in ancient Athens.
 Along the way we will examine how ancient writers influenced Shakespeare’s ideas.
 Expect exams and various writing projects.
 There will be group reading (of course) so a microphone is required.
 Spring only, Tuesdays 2:15 PM ET

 Master the essential basics of clear, precise academic writing.
 Learn proper punctuation, well-organized paragraphs, good essay structure, and other important fundamentals of academic writing starting with strong paragraphs and short papers.
 Average time obligation 4-6 hours/week.
 R. Baty Autumn only, Tuesdays 2:15 PM ET or Wednesdays 3:30 PM ET

 College Composition (1 semester) - Recommended ages: 16-18+